jack-white1/pulscan/README.md

 # Pulscan

 Pulscan is a high-performance pulsar searching tool that can run on CPUs as well as GPUs for accelerated computation.
-This tool is designed to analyze astronomical data for pulsar search, employing various computational optimizations for efficiency.
+This tool performs an acceleration search for the signature of binary pulsars using boxcar filters on FFT spectra.

+The input data is expected to be in .fft format.

+A .fft file is a binary file consisting of an even number of FP32 floats, where each pair represents the real and complex component of a single bin of an FFT spectrum.
+The first pair of floats represents the DC, or zero frequency component of the signal.
+The final pair of numbers should be the frequency component corresponding to sampling_frequency/2.

 ## Prerequisites

 - GCC compiler for C code compilation
+- OpenMP for parallel computing on the CPU
 - NVIDIA CUDA Toolkit for compiling and running GPU and hybrid codes
-- OpenMP for parallel computing on the CPU

 ## Installation